 The pandemic has necessitated that we adapt our procedures regarding placing materials on reserve.
 Based on studies, it is recommended that physical items be quarantined for 72 hours to reduce possible transmission of the virus.
 This severely limits the effectiveness of physical reserves.
 Physical materials reserved for use in-library will not be available.
 Whenever possible, we will provide scanned or digital copies of course reserves.

 Feature & Drama Film Reserves Practices

-For the spring semester, we will return to standard practices.
 We request 5 to 7 days advance notice to allow staff time to provide you with streaming access that meets legal requirements.
 This involves:

 Exploring and purchasing streaming options for feature/dramatic or documentary films (or transcoding up to 25 percent without permission, per the TEACH Act, per our College attorney) or exploring other means of access.

 To submit a reserves request, please use the online course reserves request form.